O-X-L/ansible-opnsense/docs/source/modules/wazuh_agent.rst

 Prerequisites
 *************

-You need to install the postfix plugin:
+You need to install the wazuh agent plugin:

 ```
 os-wazuh-agent